The next generation of CCaaS is here

 5. Percentage of Calls Blocked

-The Percentage of Calls Blocked is a crucial metric on your customer service scorecard.
-It represents the proportion of incoming calls that encounter a busy signal, signaling potential issues in handling call volumes and customer satisfaction.
+The Percentage of Calls Blocked represents the proportion of incoming calls that encounter a busy signal, signaling potential issues in handling call volumes.

 Here's how to calculate this metric:

-A high percentage here is a glaring sign that something needs attention.
-Perhaps your call center is understaffed, leaving customers hanging in frustration.
-Or maybe your call center software is struggling to handle the call volume, leading to missed connections.
+A high rate here signals trouble.
+It could mean your call center is understaffed, leaving customers without answers or your call center software isn’t equipped to handle the volume, resulting in dropped connections.

 Read More: How Voice Bots Help You Tackle High Call Volumes